AI worktree lanes¶

 st lane review-pass --agent codex "address the open PR comments"

---agent, stax uses your configured default agent - the optional
+--agent, stax uses your configured default - The optional

 | Agent | Injected flag |